dentarg/auth0-blog/_posts/2017-07-13-developing-secure-restful-apis-with-spring-boot.markdown

 The implementation of the endpoint is quite simple.
 All it does is to encrypt the password of the new user (holding it as plain text wouldn't be a good idea), and then save it to the database.
 The encrypt process is handled by an instance of [`BCryptPasswordEncoder`](https://docs.spring.io/spring-security/site/docs/current/apidocs/org/springframework/security/crypto/bcrypt/BCryptPasswordEncoder.html), which is a class that belongs to the *Spring Security* framework.

-Right now we have two problems:
+Right now we have two gaps in our application:

 1. We didn't include the *Spring Security* framework as a dependency to our project.
 2. There is no default instance of `BCryptPasswordEncoder` that can be injected in the `UserController` class.